-President Jacob Zuma officially launched the Ncorha Water Treatment Works at Bhanti village, Intsika Yethu Local Municipality, in the Eastern Cape in June 2016.
+Former President Jacob Zuma officially launched the Ncorha Water Treatment Works at Bhanti village, Intsika Yethu Local Municipality, in the Eastern Cape in June 2016.

-The Noorha Water Treatment Works forms part of the Government Infrastructure Development Programme, which is aimed at providing services to communities and transform the economic landscape of the country.
+The Ncorha Water Treatment Works forms part of the Government Infrastructure Development Programme, which is aimed at providing services to communities and transform the economic landscape of the country.

-The DWS funded the R64-million project, which will benefit an estimated 18 429 families from 208 villages in the four surrounding municipalities.
+The value of the project is R64 million and was funded by the DWS.
+It is estimated to benefit 18 429 families from 208 villages in the four surrounding municipalities.
 In addition, the project has created 188 jobs, with local people, the youth and women being major beneficiaries.